 Spotlight search tips for Mac users

-These Spotlight search tips will help Mac users get so much more out of using the search tool built inside their Mac, making it indispensable.
+Spotlight is the powerful search tool built right inside your Mac, which you can use by pressing Command-Space.
+These Spotlight search tips will help most Mac users get so much more out of it, making the feature indispensable.

 Clear a search

 Typed something incorrectly?
 Got another search term?
 Just tap backspace to clear the Spotlight search query and start again.

 You can search for items in Spotlight and then tap the ‘Show all in Finder’ option you’ll find at the bottom left of the results menu to look at them in Finder.
 The advantage of seeing results in Finder view is that you can then add additional search items to the task, as described here.
 The problem with this is that you had to open Spotlight, search, and tap to get to Finder.

 Here is how to search and see search results in Finder in one fluid step.